osmandapp/docs/content/osmand/start-with/first-steps.md

 ## Welcome to OsmAnd!

 Our goal is to create a fully functional map-oriented application that could be used offline & online for various purposes.
-The application is full of features, so you don't need to switch between different apps and have everything at your fingertips:
+The application is full of features, so you don't need to switch between different apps and you will have everything at your fingertips:
 - Browse Worldwide Map with lots of details displayed with [many map styles](/osmand/map/vector-maps).
 - Display, search and save various [Points of interest](/osmand/map/point-layers-on-map).
 - [Plan a route](/osmand/plan-route/create-route) by car, bicycle, foot and combine into multi modal routes.